SAP-samples/abap-cheat-sheets/26_ABAP_Dictionary.md

 ### Finding Released Repository Objects in the System

-In an SAP BTP ABAP environment and using ADT, you can find released repository objects in the *Project Explorer* view under *Released Objects*
+In an SAP BTP ABAP environment and using ADT, you can find released repository objects in the *Project Explorer* view under *Released Objects*:

 ![Released APIs](./files/released_APIs.png)